eosrio/hyperion-docs/docs/dev/stream_client/streaming-actions.md

       true).
       See [Handling Stream Data](./data-handling.md) for more on `ActionContent`.

+> For cleaner sequential processing of the data check the [AsyncIterator Pattern](../data-handling/#12-asynciterator-pattern-for-awaitof)

 * **`stream.on("error", (error: any) => { ... })`**:
   Fired if an error occurs that is specific to this stream (e.g., the server terminates the stream due to an issue).

 * **`stream.on("start", (response: { status: string, reqUUID: string, startingBlock: number | string }) => { ... })`**:
   Fired when the Hyperion server acknowledges and successfully starts the stream request. `response.reqUUID` will match `stream.reqUUID`. `startingBlock` reflects the effective `start_from` resolved by the server.

 ## Stopping an Action Stream